Omidyar Network

 Venture Round in 2019

-Binti, Inc. is a technology company based in Oakland, California, that focuses on improving the foster care and adoption processes.
-Founded in 2013, Binti offers a platform that allows parents to complete home study paperwork online and connects them with a network of social workers and agencies for home visits and guidance throughout the adoption journey.
-The platform serves over 300 child welfare agencies across 33 states, assisting in the care of more than 30% of children in the U.S. child welfare system.
-Binti's software streamlines the recruitment, licensing, and matching of foster parents, while also supporting families in need to promote reunification with their children.
-The company's tools have demonstrated significant effectiveness, with agencies reporting an 80% increase in licensed families and reductions in approval times and social worker workload.
-Binti is committed to its mission of ensuring that every child has a safe and loving family, backed by investments from various venture capital firms.
+Binti, Inc. is a technology company based in Oakland, California, that specializes in providing a comprehensive platform for the foster care and adoption processes.
+Founded in 2013, Binti's software simplifies the experience for parents by allowing them to complete home study paperwork online and access a network of social workers and agencies for home visits.
+The platform is utilized by over 300 child welfare agencies across 33 states, serving more than 30% of children in the U.S. child welfare system.
+Binti's tools facilitate efficient recruitment, licensing, and matching of foster parents while also supporting families in need.
+By addressing the complexities of child welfare, Binti has enabled agencies to license 80% more families within their first year of using the platform, significantly reducing approval times and saving social worker resources.
+As a for-profit, mission-driven organization, Binti is committed to ensuring that every child has a safe, loving, and stable family.

 Healofy